Hotels4Teams

 Which hotels in Temple, Texas are great for a weekend getaway?

 Several hotels in Temple, Texas are ideal for a weekend getaway.
-Hilton Garden Inn Temple Medical Center (3.28 mi) offers a pool and on-site dining.
-Holiday Inn Temple-Belton by IHG (6.37 mi) offers a pool and on-site dining.
+Hilton Garden Inn Temple Medical Center (3.28 mi, from $237/night), Fairfield Inn & Suites by Marriott Temple Belton (3.61 mi, from $176/night), and Holiday Inn Temple-Belton by IHG (6.37 mi, from $125/night) all offer a pool and on-site dining.

 Which hotels in Temple, Texas offer free breakfast?